-(2) of the Buton Givil Gode.
+(2) Of the Dutch Civil Code.
 KPMG Accountants N.V.
-2022 KPMG Accountants N.V.
-2021 Audit of the financial statements Other audit engagements 54 40 70 27 94 97
+2024 KPMG Accountants N.V.
+2023 Audit of the financial statements Other audit engagements 71 33 45 52 104 97

-The fees included above for the audit of the 2022 financial statements relate to the total fees for the audit of the 2022 financial statements, excluding VAT, irrespective of whether the activities have been performed, respectively, during the 2022 financial year.
+The fees included above for the audit of the 2024 (2023) financial statements relate to the total fees for the audit of the 2024 (2023) financial statements, excluding VAT, irrespective of whether the activities have been performed, respectively, during the 2024 (2023) financial year.

-Included under other audit engagements, KPMG Accountants N.V. provided, in addition to the statutory audit of the financial statements, assurance work concerning the issuing of a comfort letter in connection with the EMTN programme.
+Included under other audit engagements, KPMG Accountants N.V. provided, in addition to the statutory audit of the financial statements, assurance work concerning the issuing of a comfort letter and a consent letter in connection with the EMTN programme.

-Notes to the 2022 financial statements

-All amounts in EUR'000

-NOTE 14 ~ THE BOARD OF DIRECTORS
+NOTE 15 ~ THE BOARD OF DIRECTORS

-The present Board of Directors of the Company consists of of:
+The present Board of Directors of the Company consists of:

 J E P Bollen D P I Booth H M J Lina N A Wadey

-NOTE 15 ~ DIRECTORS REMUNERATION
+NOTE 16 ~ DIRECTORS REMUNERATION

-The Board of Directors do not receive remuneration for the by affiliated group companies and their costs are not rechanged. eir services (2021: nil).
-The Board of Directors are employed arged to the Company.
+The Board of Directors do not receive remuneration for their services (2023: nil).
+The Board of Directors are employed by affiliated group companies and their costs are not recharged to the Company.

-NOTE 16 ~ SUBSEQUENT EVENTS POST YEAR END
+NOTE 17 ~ SUBSEQUENT EVENTS POST YEAR END

-On 16 February 2023, the Company has issued new EUR 800,000,000 5.375% Notes under the EMTN Programme due 16 February 2031 under the EMTN Programme (the "New Notes").
-On 16 February 2023, the Company entered into a loan agreement with BATIF plc at the same terms and conditions as the New Notes, with an additional spread of 4.75bps (the "Loan").
-The Loan has been unconditionally and irrevocably guaranteed by BAT plc.
+In March 2024, the Group exercised the first of the one-year extension options on the £2.5 billion 364-day tranche of the revolving credit facility, with the second one-year extension subsequently exercised in February 2025.
+Effective March 2025, therefore, the £2.5 billion 364-day tranche will be extended to March 2026.

+Notes to the 2024 financial statements

-The Board of Directors hereby approve the financial statements
+The Board of Directors hereby approve the financial st atements.

 J E P Bollen D P I Booth

-H M J Lina N A Wadey
+H M J Lina 14 February 2025 N A Wadey

-3 March 2023

-Handelsweg 53 A 1181 ZA Amstelveen
+Handelsweg 53 A 1181 ZA Amstelveen The Netherlands

-The Netherlands